sec0ps/va-pt/darkweb-recon/README.md

 ## Warning

 This tool fetches hostile content from onion services.
 A container is packaging, not an isolation boundary.
 Run it inside a dedicated research VM or a segmented network.
 Do not run it on a host you care about.
+This holds whether you run under a venv or under Docker.

 ## Components

-The container runs one console daemon that starts Tor, a bounded worker pool, the APScheduler engine, and a waitress-served Flask console together.
+The service runs one console daemon that starts Tor, a bounded worker pool, the APScheduler engine, and a waitress-served Flask console together.
 Tor bootstraps in the background so the console comes up immediately.
 A job that fires before Tor is ready fails cleanly rather than hanging.

 - Search sources query Ahmia over Tor and return onion hits.
 - Watch terms drive both the search queries and the match engine that scans returned titles and snippets.